 Good oral hygiene, which involves brushing before or after breakfast and before bedtime and flossing daily to remove plaque, can effectively control smooth surface decay.
 Brushing helps prevent cavities from forming on the top and sides of the teeth, and flossing gets between the teeth where a brush cannot reach.

 Electric and ultrasonic toothbrushes are excellent, but an ordinary toothbrush, used properly, is quite sufficient.
 Normally, proper brushing takes only about 3 to 4 minutes.
 People should avoid using too much toothpaste, especially abrasive types, which may erode the teeth.
 Floss is gently moved back and forth between the teeth, then wrapped around the tooth and root surfaces in a “C” shape at the gum line.
-When the floss is moved with a vertical sliding motion, it can remove plaque and food debris.
+When the floss is moved up and down 3 times, it can remove plaque and food debris.
 There are many small, toothpick-like devices (called interproximal brushes) with bristles or plastic projections on the ends that can be used to clean between teeth.
 These devices are more effective than flossing but only if there is enough space between the teeth to accommodate them.
 They come in many sizes and shapes and can be used alone or with different toothpastes or rinses.

 Initially, plaque is quite soft, and removing it with a soft-bristled toothbrush and dental floss at least once every 24 hours makes decay unlikely.
 Once plaque begins to harden, a process that begins after about 72 hours, removing it becomes more difficult.

 Fluoride can make the teeth, particularly the enamel, more resistant to the acid that helps cause cavities.
-Fluoride taken internally is effective while the teeth are growing and hardening—until about age 11.
-Water fluoridation is the most efficient way to supply children with fluoride, and over half of the United States population now has drinking water that contains fluoride.
+Fluoride taken internally is effective while the teeth are growing and hardening.
+Water fluoridation is the most efficient way to supply children with fluoride, and over half of the population of the United States now has drinking water that contains fluoride.
 However, many people may not consume enough of this water to significantly reduce tooth decay.
-However, if a water supply has too much fluoride, the teeth can become spotted or discolored (fluorosis).
+Conversely, if a water supply has too much fluoride, the teeth can become spotted or discolored (fluorosis).
 If a child's water supply does not have enough fluoride, doctors or dentists can prescribe sodium fluoride drops or tablets.
 Children begin taking the drops or tablets shortly after birth through age 8.
 Pregnant women can begin taking tablets when they are 3 months pregnant (when teeth are forming in the fetus).
 For people of any age, dentists may apply fluoride directly to the teeth or have people wear at night a custom-made mouth guard that holds fluoride if they are prone to tooth decay.
 Fluoridated toothpaste is beneficial for adults as well as children.

 People who are very prone to tooth decay may need antibacterial therapy.
-Dentists first remove decayed areas and seal all pits and fissures in the teeth.
-Then dentists prescribe a powerful mouth rinse (chlorhexidine) for several weeks to kill off the bacteria in any remaining plaque.
+Dentists first remove cavities and seal all pits and fissures in the teeth.
+Then dentists prescribe a powerful mouth rinse (chlorhexidine) that is used for 2 weeks to kill off the bacteria in any remaining plaque.
 A long-acting form of chlorhexidine can also be applied by a dentist.
 The hope is that less harmful bacteria will replace the cavity-causing bacteria.
 To keep bacteria under control, people may chew gum or hard candy containing xylitol (a sweetener that inhibits the bacteria in plaque).

 If decay is halted before it reaches the dentin, the enamel can actually repair itself (remineralization) if people use fluoride.
 Fluoride treatment requires use of prescription-strength high-fluoride toothpastes and many applications of fluoride at the dentist's office.
 Once decay reaches the dentin, dentists drill out the decayed material inside the tooth and then fill the resulting space with a filling (restoration).
 Treating the decay at an early stage helps maintain the strength of the tooth and limits the chance of damage to the pulp.

-Composite resins and porcelain fillings are used in the front teeth, where silver would be conspicuous.
+Composite resins are used in the front teeth, where silver would be conspicuous.
 Increasingly, these fillings are also being used in back teeth.
 Although they have the advantage of being the color of the teeth, they are more expensive than silver amalgam and are more likely to develop decay because the composite resin shrinks when it hardens and expands and contracts with heat and cold more than the tooth or other filling materials.
-Composite resins also may not last as long, particularly in the back teeth, which take the full force of chewing.
+Composite resins also may not last as long as silver amalgam, particularly in the back teeth, which take the full force of chewing.
 Newer composite resins may develop fewer cavities and last longer but they have not been used long enough for dentists to be sure of the long-term results.